Café Tortoni: History

 The area the café currently occupies was previously the location of the Templo Escocés ("Scottish Temple"), and the Tortoni was located on the corner of Rivadavia and Esmeralda.
 In 1880 it moved to its present location, but had its entrance on the other side of the block in Rivadavia Street.
 In 1898 the entrance on Avenida de Mayo was opened, and the facade was redesigned by architect Alejandro Christophersen.
 At the end of the 19th century, the café was bought by another Frenchman, Celestino Curutchet.

 In the basement, La Peña (see peña) was established in 1926, which fomented the protection of the arts and literature until its disintegration in 1943.
-Among its visitors were Alfonsina Storni, Baldomero Fernández Morenoes, Juana de Ibarbourou, Arthur Rubinstein, Ricardo Vines, Roberto Arlt, José Ortega y Gasset, Jorge Luis Borges, Molina Campos, and Benito Quinquela Martín.
+Among its visitors were Alfonsina Storni, Baldomero Fernández Moreno [es], Juana de Ibarbourou, Arthur Rubinstein, Ricardo Vines, Roberto Arlt, José Ortega y Gasset, Jorge Luis Borges, Florencio Molina Campos, and Benito Quinquela Martín.

 Over the years the café has been visited by many renowned people including politicians Lisandro de la Torre and Marcelo Torcuato de Alvear, popular idols Carlos Gardel and Juan Manuel Fangio, international figures like Albert Einstein, Federico García Lorca, Hillary Clinton, Robert Duvall and Juan Carlos de Borbón.

 Currently the basement works as a stage for jazz and tango artists, and for the presentation of book and poetry contests.
 The café has conserved the decoration of its early years, has a library and at the back facilities to play billiards, dominoes and dice.